Claire Kilroy

 Claire Kilroy (born 1973) is a contemporary Irish author.
 She was born, and currently resides, in Dublin, Ireland.

 Background

 Early life

 Born in Dublin in 1973, Claire Kilroy grew up in the scenic fishing village of Howth, north of the city.
 Educated in the local primary school, Howth is central to two of her novels and she describes its beauty and character as fundamental to the person she became.
-Kilroy does not remember a time where she did not want to be an author.
+Kilroy does not remember a time when she did not want to be an author.
 Her first story, written at age 7 or 8, was a ghost story centred on a child who one night decides to break into a haunted house.
 Once inside, the child is chased by figures wearing chains and white sheets.
-Kilroy gave the story to her mother who laughed hysterically; Kilroy later learned she had misspelled sheet, replacing "ee" with the letter "i", resulting in her mother's reaction.
+Kilroy gave the story to her mother who laughed hysterically; Kilroy later learned she had misspelt sheet, replacing "ee" with the letter "i", resulting in her mother's reaction.